dbissell6/DFIR/Blue_Book/Blue_Book.md

 -   .rar: This is another popular compression format that is known for its high compression ratio.
 It supports both lossless compression and encryption of archive contents.
 To extract the contents of a .rar file, one can use the 'unrar' command in Linux or a file archiver software in Windows.

 -   .tar.gz: This is a common compression format used in Linux environments.
 It combines multiple files or directories into a single archive and compresses the archive using the gzip algorithm.
 To extract the contents of a .tar.gz file, one can use the 'tar' and 'gzip' commands in Linux.
+-       .7z: This is a compression format that offers high compression ratios and supports both lossless and lossy compression.
+It is commonly used for compressing large files.
+To extract the contents of a .7z file, one can use the '7za' command in Linux or a file archiver software in Windows.

+-    .tar: This is a file format used for archiving files and directories in a Unix-based system.
+It does not compress the archive but combines multiple files or directories into a single archive.
+To extract the contents of a .tar file, one can use the 'tar' command in Linux.

+-    .tar.bz2: This is a compression format that combines the tar archive and the bzip2 compression algorithm.
+It is commonly used in Linux environments.
+To extract the contents of a .tar.bz2 file, one can use the 'tar' and 'bzip2' commands in Linux.

+-    .tgz: This is a compression format that combines the tar archive and the gzip compression algorithm.
+It is commonly used in Linux environments.
+To extract the contents of a .tgz file, one can use the 'tar' and 'gzip' commands in Linux.

+-    .tar.xz: This is a compression format that combines the tar archive and the xz compression algorithm.
+It is commonly used in Linux environments.
+To extract the contents of a .tar.xz file, one can use the 'tar' and 'xz' commands in Linux.

+-    .zipx: This is an extension of the .zip format that supports advanced compression methods such as LZMA, PPMD, and WavPack.
+It is commonly used in Windows environments.
+To extract the contents of a .zipx file, one can use a file archiver software in Windows.

+-    .cab: This is a file format used for distributing software components in a Windows environment.
+It is commonly used for device drivers and system files.
+To extract the contents of a .cab file, one can use the 'cabextract' command in Linux or a file archiver software in Windows.

+-    .iso: This is a file format used for creating disc images of CDs or DVDs.
+It is commonly used for distributing operating system installation media.
+To extract the contents of an .iso file, one can mount the image as a virtual drive or use a file archiver software in Windows.

 ### Audio files (e.g., MP3, WAV)
 Information can be hidden in the frequency spectrum of the audio signal, in unused space within the file, or by modifying the phase of the audio waveform.